 On June 30th disaster struck, the plumber who hooked up all the faucets and sinks was apparently very lazy.
 The faucets for the 2 bathrooms the kids use came with a pretty short woven metal supply tube.
 Instead of running to the store to get a longer one that would work with the piping he had done, he decided that it was perfectly fine to kink those bad boys into 170 degree angles to make it work.
 The faucet did not think this was a good idea and in complete stress and exasperation broke under all the pressure.

-Water poured out of the supply lines filling up the sink cabinet, splashing happily out onto the tile floor, and running wildly down the hallway through the floor boards, sub-floor and into wild abandon into the basement garage.
+Water poured out of the supply lines filling up the sink cabinet, splashing happily out onto the tile floor, and running wildly down the hallway through the floor boards, sub-floor and with wild abandon into the basement garage.
 While walking from her bedroom back into the living room daughter thought it odd that she was wading in the hallway and decided to call out “UUHH dad?
 I think something is wrong here.
 There’s water in the hallway.”
 That was the understatement of the year.

 The insurance company fronted the money for repairs without too much bickering with them….of course there was some, but that is another story.
 But we were unable to find contractors that weren’t booked out until mid September.
 Not wanting to wait, hubby & I began the arduous task of getting our house put back together.
 Fast forward to this past weekend October 22 we are finally to the gleeful task of all work finished on the house, and unpacking the Pod to finally get the last of our lives back organized and put away.
 We finished the day’s work of organizing at 5pm.